xSuri/Hack-Docs-etc./Hack/Docs/TryHackMe/Finished/Crack the hash/eng/crack.md

 1. The first thing we have to do is prepare your tools to cracking.
 I use [hashcat](https://hashcat.net/hashcat/).

 2. You can "crack" hash do 2 ways:

-1) count on the fact that when we enter it, for example in Google, it will show up already cracked.
+a) count on the fact that when we enter it, for example in Google, it will show up already cracked.

-2) if it doesn't work, we have to crack it ourselves.
+b) if it doesn't work, we have to crack it ourselves.

 3. There are a few basic hash attacks:

-1) Wordlist - we use a dictionary with earlier defined terms (words). (a0)
+a) Wordlist - we use a dictionary with earlier defined terms (words). (a0)

-2) Brute-Force - we generate the password and compare it in cracking. (a3)
+b) Brute-Force - we generate the password and compare it in cracking. (a3)

-3) Combinator - we have a dictionary and rules that define what happens to words. (a1)
+c) Combinator - we have a dictionary and rules that define what happens to words. (a1)

 4. To see hashcat options and crack types, type:

 ``` $ hashcat --help``` ,lub ``` $ hashcat -h ```

 5. Let's cut to the chase.
 The first hash and an example of the rest of the hash that we crack will be: